-Candidates who are requesting additional testing beyond three attempts must submit their request in writing to datexam@ada.org and must include one of the following acceptable forms of evidence of their demonstrated attempt to apply to dental school within the previous 18 months:
+Candidates who are requesting additional testing beyond three attempts must submit their request in writing to DATexam@ADA.org, and must include one of the following acceptable forms of evidence of their demonstrated attempt to apply to dental school within the previous 18 months:

-- Copy of a completed and submitted ADEA AADSAS application - Letter of rejection from a dental school - Letter on school letterhead from a dental school admission officer encouraging the applicant to retest - Letter on school letterhead from a college or university health profession advisor or instructor confirming the applicant has applied to dental school
+- Copy of a completed and submitted ADEA AADSAS application. - Letter of rejection from a dental school. - Letter on school letterhead from a dental school admissions officer encouraging the candidate to retest. - Letter on school letterhead from a college or university health profession advisor or instructor indicating the candidate is applying to dental school.